Vicskips/express-crash-course/README.md

-This is a small express app that i have built to learn the basics of express.
+This is a small express app that I have built to learn the basics of express.

-## express api
+## Express API

-`GET /api/members` gets me a list of all of my members
+`GET /api/members` gets me a list of all the members

 `GET /api/members/:id` returns a member matching the unique id